TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/dogecoin-rpc.md

 ### Implementation Details
 1. Wallets **should** always include the first external address and all addresses with one or more UTXOs, unless they're filtered by `intentions`.

-2. Wallets **should** emit a `bip122_addressesChanged` event for every account and BIP122 chain ID, after connection approval and when changes are detected.
-The event data must have the same format as the `getAccountAddresses` result.

-3. Dynamic wallets **should** include minimum 2 unused change and receive addresses.
+2. Dynamic wallets **should** include minimum 2 unused change and receive addresses.
 Otherwise dapps may have to request [getAccountAddresses](#getAccountAddresses) after every transaction to discover the new addresses and keep track of the user's total balance.

-4. Wallets **must** never return more than 20 unused change or receive addresses to avoid breaking the [gap limit](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).
+3. Wallets **must** never return more than 20 unused change or receive addresses to avoid breaking the [gap limit](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).

 ### Example: Dynamic Wallet
 The example below specifies a result from a dynamic wallet.
 For the sake of this example, receive and change addresses with index 3-4 are considered unused and address with path m/44'/3'/0'/0/2 is considered to have UTXOs.

-Assuming the dapp monitors all returned addresses for balance changes, a new request to `getAccountAddresses` is only needed when all UTXOs have been spent, all unused receive or all unused change addresses have been used.
+Assuming the dapp monitors all returned addresses for balance changes, a new request to `getAccountAddresses` is only needed when all UTXOs in provided addresses have been spent, or when all provided `receive` addresses or `change` addresses have been used.

 ```javascript
 // Request